Skip to main content

 Understanding Sugar Binges

 Eating too much sugar can lead to a spike in blood sugar levels, also known as blood glucose levels.
 This surge triggers the pancreas to release insulin, a hormone that helps your cells absorb glucose from the bloodstream for energy.
+Consuming excess sugar also means taking in extra calories, which can contribute to energy imbalances and make it harder to maintain a healthy routine.
 However, after a sugar binge, insulin levels can become unbalanced, leading to a crash in blood sugar later on.
-This crash can cause a variety of symptoms, including fatigue, headaches, and cravings for more sugar, creating a cycle of bingeing.
+This crash can cause a variety of symptoms, including fatigue, headaches, and cravings for more sugar, as well as fluctuations in your mood, such as mood swings, irritability, or feeling low in energy.
+These effects can create a cycle of bingeing, and if you respond by restricting your food intake or dieting too strictly afterward, you may enter a binge restrict cycle—where periods of restriction (not eating enough or cutting out foods) are followed by episodes of binge eating, perpetuating an unhealthy pattern that is difficult to break.
+The binge restrict cycle refers to the repeated pattern of alternating between strict dieting or food restriction and episodes of overeating or bingeing, which can make it harder to maintain a healthy relationship with food.

 Recovering from a Sugar Binge